bhisaac/5eFP/5eFP-SRD.md

 > **Other Game Systems**
 >
 >> When you use your dedication to activate Survival, the GM indicates the direction and position (if within view) of your current focused objective on the map.
 For example, a player might activate Survival when faced with three mysterious doors.
 The GM reveals the door leading to the player's current quest.
 How your character knows this is connected with their class abilities, skills, and game features.
 Healers might receive divine inspiration to determine the result.
 Mages might use divination magic to determine the result.
 Scoundrels might use knowledge, cunning, or preternatural awareness to determine the result.
 Warriors might use knowledge, survival skills, or gut instincts to determine the result.

+# Perks

+Perks are game features that provide discrete benefits that further customize your character's build, which can be found in treasure chests or are sometimes available for purchase at the Market.

+## Archery

+You gain a +1 bonus to attack rolls you make with ranged weapons.

+## Armored

+While you are wearing armor, you gain a +1 bonus to Defense.

+## Blind Fighting

+You gain blindsight 2 whenever your vision is obscured.

+## By Popular Demand

+You are a well-received performer, gaining ⛁ and spending it on rest and repairs if you spend a downtime round at a circus, inn, marketplace, noble's court, tavern, or theater.

+## Discovery

+Whenever you discover anything, you add one additional choice before making a decision.

+## False Identity

+As part of completing a rest, you may switch to a secondary identity that includes documentation, established acquaintances, and disguises that allow you to assume that persona.
+While disguised, any ability checks made while keeping up your ruse gain advantage.

+## Great Weapon Fighting

+Whenever you attack and miss with a melee weapon you are wielding with two hands, you may reroll the attack once and must use the new roll.
+The weapon must have the two-handed property for you to gain this benefit.

+## Guild Merchant

+You begin a game session with a special guild merchant's bag capable of storing up to 5 additional pieces of gear or trade goods without them counting against the number of equipment slots you have.
+You do not have access to the contents of the guild merchant's bag during an encounter.

+## Master Craft

+Whenever you spend a downtime round crafting an item, you benefit from completing the downtime round twice.
+You may spend trade goods as if they were ⛁.

+## Military Rank

+You have a military rank from your career as a soldier.
+Soldiers loyal to your former military organization still recognize your authority and influence, and they defer to you if they are of a lower rank.
+Before deploying onto the world map, you gain a soldier minion under your command who Deploys and Recalls to HQ alongside you.
+The soldier minion follows your commands to the best of its ability and allows you to remove 1 additional obscuring tile up to 2 squares away if you are the group token controller.
+If the soldier minion dies while deployed, remove it from the playing field.
+If your soldier minion Recalls with you, you gain ⛁.

+## Position of Privilege

+You are treated as nobility, even if you are not of noble birth.
+People are inclined to think the best of you.
+You are welcome in high society, and people assume you have the right to be wherever you are.
+The common folk make every effort to accommodate you and avoid your displeasure, and other people of high birth treat you as a member of the same social sphere.
+You can secure an audience with a local noble if necessary.

+## Protection (Reaction)

+When a creature you can see attacks a target other than you that is within 1 square of you, you can discard your reaction to impose disadvantage on the attack roll.
+You must be wielding a shield.

+## Researcher

+Once during a downtime round, before spending any ⛁, you gain ⛁ this round for research only.
+You may spend this extra Coin on any available research at any location.
+If there are no available research tracks, add one to any location and spend the bonus Coin on the added research.

+## Resonant (Action, Encounter)

+You gain the bard's resonant class feature.

+## Rustic Hospitality

+You bypass obstacles and move undetected through city and road terrain tiles while you are the group token controller.
+Additionally, whenever you speak to a commoner (someone without military or aristocratic rank), any related checks made while doing so gain advantage.
+If you spend a downtime round at a commoner's home, you gain ⛁ and spend it on rest and repairs.

+## Shelter of the Faithful

+Whenever you spend a downtime round at a temple or shrine, at the start of the downtime round, you gain ⛁ and spend it on rest and repairs.

+## Ship's Passage

+You gain the following features when HQ's docks are discovered.

+Once during the downtime phase, you and up to 4 other PCs may complete one downtime round onboard a ship in HQ's docks without spending ⛁.
+Before the end of your downtime round, move the ship onto a different and accessible world map tile that shares the same terrain as HQ's docks.
+Ships return to HQ's dock at the end of the downtime round.

+After deploying onto the world map, you may choose to deploy onboard your ship if the group token is on the same terrain as HQ's docks.
+Remove the group token from the world map and replace it with your ship token.
+Your ship token functions the same as a group token.
+While you are the group token controller onboard your ship, the ship gives you +1 speed, and you may remove obscuring tiles up to 2 squares away.

+If your ship is adjacent to a world map tile that does not share terrain with HQ's docks, all players may choose to embark simultaneously from the ship, placing the group token on an adjacent world map tile that does not share terrain with HQ's docks.
+While the players embark, the ship no longer counts as a group token.
+All players can later board the ship simultaneously, removing the group token from the world map.
+Once players board the ship, the ship resumes as the group token.

+Your ship returns to dock when you return to HQ.

+## Streetwise

+If you are the group token controller and you move through 1 or more squares with the city, dungeon, or road terrains, you gain:
+- +1 Speed
+- You may move through buildings or end your turn on a building.
+- Buildings are considered difficult terrain for you.
+- Your pet critter allows you to remove one additional obscuring map tile up to 2 squares away.
+- Your party is never surprised when the group token is on a square with the building, city, dungeon, or road terrain.

+## Subtlety (Toggle)

+You gain the rogue's Subtlety class feature.

+## Thieves’ Cant

+Your exposure to a criminal element has taught you thieves’ cant, a secret mix of dialect, jargon, and code that allows you to hide messages in seemingly normal conversation.
+Only another creature that knows thieves’ cant understands such messages.
+It takes four times longer to convey such a message than it does to speak the same idea plainly.

+In addition, you understand a set of secret signs and symbols used to convey short, simple messages, such as whether an area is dangerous or the territory of a thieves’ guild, whether loot is nearby, or whether the people in an area are easy marks or will provide a safe house for thieves on the run.

+## Thieves' Tools (Action, Turn)

+You can make a DEX check to disarm a trap, pick a lock, or otherwise open a secured and locked object within reach.
+If you attempt to disarm a trap and roll a critical failure, it triggers the trap.

+## Wanderer

+While you are the group token controller, you reveal obscuring tiles up to 2 squares away, provided you start your turn on natural terrain.
+You automatically detect and disarm any natural traps while moving the group token through natural terrain.
+You may set a natural trap during your round.
+You can only have 1 trap set this way.
+When you use this feature to set a new trap, any previously set traps are removed.

 # Equipment